-Your healthcare declaration will set forth your wishes on topics such as resuscitation, desired quality of life and end of life treatments including treatments you don't want to receive.
-This document is primarily between you and your doctor, and it advises them how to approach your treatment.
+Your healthcare declaration will set forth your wishes on topics such as resuscitation, desired quality of life, and end-of-life treatments, which includes treatments you don't want to receive.
+This document is primarily between you and your doctor, and it advises them on how to approach your treatment.

 Unmarried Partners: Medical Directives and The Durable Power of Attorney for Healthcare

 The durable power of attorney for healthcare is given to the person you want to make medical decisions for you in an emergency.
-Even though you set out your wishes in your healthcare declaration, such documents can never cover every circumstance, and the person who has a durable power of attorney for healthcare is the person who makes decisions not covered by your healthcare directive.
-Keep in mind that the person with a durable power of attorney for healthcare can never contradict the terms of your healthcare declaration.
+Even though you set out your wishes in your healthcare declaration, such documents can never cover every circumstance.
+The person who has a durable power of attorney for healthcare is the person who makes decisions not covered by your healthcare directive.
+Keep in mind that a person with a durable power of attorney for healthcare can never contradict the terms of your healthcare declaration.

 - Providing medical decisions that aren't covered in your healthcare declaration;

 - Enforcing your healthcare wishes in court if necessary;